High order discretization methods for spatial-dependent epidemic models: Spatial discretization

 where

-and $w_{i,j} > 0$ are the weights of the cubature formula.
+and $w_{i,j} > 0$ are the weights of the quadrature formula.

-\begin{remark} Note that Theorem~\ref{contpres} can be applied to system \eqref{spat_int}; hence, the properties $C_1$--$C_4$ hold without any restrictions for the solution of this system.
-Moreover, it can be easily shown that $T(t,\mathcal{Q}(x,y))$ satisfies properties ($A_1$) and ($A_2$), by following the proofs of Lemma~\ref{lem:L2boundedness} and Lemma~\ref{lem:L2Lipschitz}.
+\begin{remark} Similar arguments as those used in the proof of Theorem~\ref{contpres} can be applied to system \eqref{spat_int}; hence, the properties $C_1$--$C_4$ hold without any restrictions for the analytic solution of this system.
+Moreover, it can be easily shown that $T(t,\mathcal{Q}_\delta(x,y))$ satisfies properties ($A_1$) and ($A_2$), by following the proof of Lemma~\ref{lem:L2boundedness} and linearity arguments.
 As a result system \eqref{spat_int} admits a unique strong solution. \end{remark}